cklynch2/swift-array-readme/README.md

 print(firstDino)
 // prints "T-rex"
 ```
 * Challenge the student to write a function that takes in an `Array` as an argument, the `Array`'s type is `[String]`, where they are asked to grab the first element in the array (at index 0) and see if it's value is equal to "T-rex".
 If so, return `true`.. if not, return `false`.
-The student might not know at this point what `==` is or what it does, it might have to be introduced the for the first time here (OR it might have already been introduced when we first bring up `if` statments which is a lab or two prior to this one).

 <a href='https://learn.co/lessons/Array' data-visibility='hidden'>View this lesson on Learn.co</a>